AapoSoukkio/AapoSoukkio/README.md

 - Always open to feedback and  pull requests if something comes to your mind about my repositories

-- You can do your basic math problems on this web site buid and maintained by me: https://laskureita.fi/ (available only in Finnish at the moment 🤔)
+- - You can learn more about me on my website 👉 [aaposoukkio.com](https://aaposoukkio.com/)

 ## How to reach me 📫